-While he was giving Mule Variations its final edit, Waits cut "Georgia Lee" from the track list.
+While he was giving his album Mule Variations its final edit, Waits deleted "Georgia Lee" from the track list.
 Tom's daughter — who was near the age Georgia Lee had been when she died — was appalled.
-Here Georgia Lee is used up, murdered, and thrown away and nobody gives a damn ... until, finally, somebody bothers to write a song about her ... and it GETS CUT FROM THE ALBUM?
+Here Georgia Lee was used up, murdered, and thrown away and nobody gave a damn ... until, at last, somebody finally bothers to write a song about her ... and it GETS CUT FROM THE ALBUM?

-So, Waits sighed heavily, restored the song to Mule Variations, and wistfully remembered is simple, care-free single days when nobody meddled with his art except record company executives, producers, accountants, lawyers ...
+So, Waits sighed heavily, restored the song to Mule Variations, wistfully remembering his simple care-free bachelor days when the only people he had meddling around with his creative process were record company executives, producers, accountants, lawyers ...

 Anyway, with that background, I'll get to the main point, which will take a while to explain.
 The lyrics begin:

 Cold was the night and hard was the ground

 They found her in a small grove of trees

 And lonesome was the place where Georgia was found

 She's too young to be out on the street